bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ### Network
-Each container has its IP address and network ports assigned to it by its network namespace.
+Each container has a IP address and network ports assigned to it by its network namespace.
 It allows the developer to run multiple processes inside the container and expose them over different network ports.

 To access or communicate with a process inside the container, port forwarding should be established from the host.